Fab Phage Display Library

 The core utilizes the TSE System metabolic caging for up to 16 mice that includes indirect calorimetry, food and water intake and activity measurements.
-The core also offers services that include EcoMRI, GTT, ITT, islet isolation, GSIS, and tissue procurement.
-The core also offers extended time food and water intake measurements by utilizing the BioDaq caging system.
+The core also offers services that include EcoMRI, GTT, ITT, islet isolation, GSIS and tissue procurement.
+For more information about metabolic phenotyping at the IBRI, please contact Natalie Stull.

 Terms and Conditions